 We are already praying for a strong and dynamic staff team.
 This incredible group of young adults will lead, play alongside, and support your camper through each day full of fun activities, creative games, exciting chapels and quiet cabin times.
 Prior to any staff member arriving we require an in-depth application, three references and criminal record check.
 Staff must also sign their full agreement with our values and code of conduct.
 We also require First Aid Training for all cabin leaders and leadership staff.

 We have a qualified Camp Health Care Coordinator on site for all camps.
 This staff is responsible for administering all medications, checking cabins and taking care of all injuries.
 Our summer staff are supported by our full-time staff members who have completed Wilderness First-aid.
 Please bring all medication (prescription and non-prescription) that your child needs in their original containers and in a zip lock bag or pharmacy bubble pack.
 Also, let us know if there are any medical conditions that may be affected by your child’s stay with us.
-We do provide basic medications (i.e. Tylenol, Benadryl, etc). ***No medications or vitamins are permitted in the cabins.
+We do provide basic medications (i.e. Tylenol, Benadryl, etc) and require permission in the registration process to administer while your child is at camp. ***No medications or vitamins are permitted in the cabins.

 Your child will be staying in a cabin in one of our cabin circles.
 Our cabins are outfitted with bunk beds for each camper and their cabin leader.
 Each cabin circle has a wash house nearby, and drying lines for bathing suits and towels.
 All you need is a sleeping bag and pillow for sleeping arrangements and towels and toiletries for your stay.
 Any cabin mate requests must be received at least 7 days prior to camp starting, campers must be the same gender, and within 1 year of age.